-We spent several months testing 11 pairs of mountain bike flat pedals during the winter and spring of 2019.
+We spent several months testing 10 pairs of mountain bike flat pedals.
 We tested all the pedals on gnarly downhill trails, flowy single tracks, and fun backyard jumps.
 Testing took place on a variety of terrain ranging from local Tahoe trails, weekend trips to SoCal and over the hill to Nevada to dodge the snow.
 We wanted to experience high speeds, big jumps, steep switchbacks, and adverse conditions to deliver the best pedal review to date.
 By the time we finished testing, each tester individually logged over 350 miles and 56,000 feet of climbing on our batch of flat pedals.

 To test the grip of each pedal we rode them on various bikes, trail types, and weather conditions.
 We paid close attention to how well each pedal interfaced with our shoes and held our feet in place on rough and rocky downhills, flow trails, and jump lines.
 We also went out of our way to test each pedal in wet and muddy conditions to see how it affected grip performance.

 With a digital caliper, we measured each set of pedals to determine their platform dimensions and compare them to the manufacturer's specs.
 We also measured the pedal's thickness, or profile, to verify its shape.
 On the trail we focused on the support and balance of each pedal, both fore and aft and side to side.